 Did You Know?

-If a solicitation notice doesn’t contain a standard form, a vendor should not create their own.
-The standard form organizes the point of contact information for both the vendor and the agency as well as tracks the due date for submissions, contains line items and signature spaces for the final contract award.
+A vendor should not create their own if a solicitation notice doesn’t contain a standard form.
+The standard form organizes the point of contact information for both the vendor and the agency, tracks the due date for submissions, and contains line items and signature spaces for the final contract award.

-When a standard form is not existent and they would like to formally introduce the points of contact that are authorized to negotiate with the government, they should include a signature page.
+When a standard form is nonexistent, and they would like to formally introduce the points of contact that are authorized to negotiate with the government, they should include a signature page.
 The signature page template is included in USFCR’s Master Bid Template.

 Back to Basics

 USFCR has included an example of the Standard Form 1449 in our Master Bid Template as it is used with Simplified Acquisitions Contracts for supplies.